 The taxable value of benefits in kind where cash has been forgone will be fixed at the higher of the taxable value or the value of the cash forgone.

 These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles.

 How we can help

-If your business is in the Coventry area we would be delighted to advise on any National Insurance compliance matters relevant to your own circumstances so please contact us at Angels Solicitors LLP.
+We would welcome the opportunity to assist you if your business is in the Coventry area with any planning and compliance matters relating to employment benefits so please do contact us at Angels Solicitors LLP.